eypirimov/imdb-search-data/README.md

 # imdb-search-data

-The app developed on the requarments
+The app developed on the requirements

 Use IMDB Dataset in order to develop these functionalities using Java 8+ and expose proper RESTful HTTP APIs :